 Address for correspondence: Mrs. Parvaneh Rezasoltani, PhD Candidate, Department of Reproductive Health, School of Nursing and Midwifery, Tehran University of Medical Sciences, Eastern-Nosrat Street, Tohid Square, Tehran, Iran.
+E-mail: rezasoltani@gums.ac.ir Received: 17-09-2015; Revised: 25-07-2016; Accepted: 17-09-2016

+Merghati-Khoei, et al.: Sexuality and elderly with chronic diseases

-E-mail: rezasoltani@gums.ac.ir Received: 17-09-2015; Revised: 25-07-2016; Accepted: 17-09-2016 According to the United Nations estimates, the world's elderly population is growing much faster than the overall population as a whole that most of them live in developing countries.[6,7] Aging is the phenomenon of the 20th and early 21st centuries.
-It is believed that the mean age of population will increase by 10 years during 2006-2026.[8]
-It is expected that the worldwide percentage of people in the age of 65 and over will increase by 17%-82% in European countries while this will be about 200% in some of the developing countries.[9]
-Iran population growth is rising so that according to the census of 2011 about 8.24% of Iranian population was elderly.
-It is estimated that by the year 2021 this will increase to 10%.[10]
+According to the United Nations estimates, the world's elderly population is growing much faster than the overall population as a whole that most of them live in developing countries.
+If is believed that the mean age of population will increase by 10 years during 2006-2026.
+It is expected that the worldwide percentage of people in the age of 65 and over will increase by 17%-82% in European countries while this will be about 200% in some of the developing countries.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.
+It is estimated that by the year 2021 this will increase to 10%.

-With increasing in the elderly population, developing of chronic diseases (CDs) and their impact on health and QOL is inevitable.[11-13] According to the WHO, the rate of CDs continues to increase in all countries.
-Not only more people are affected by these diseases, but life expectancy is also increasing because of rapid preventive health care in the last century.[11,14] Therefore, an increase in the population of elderly CDs patients with higher life expectancy has caused health-care professionals to shift the focus from issues of survival to improving QOL.
+With increasing in the elderly population, developing of chronic diseases (CDs) and their impact on health and QOL is inevitable. $\ensuremath{^{[11\text{-}13]}}$ According to the WHO, the rate of CDs continues to increase in all countries.
+Not only more people are affected by these diseases, but life expectancy is also increasing because of rapid preventive health care in the last century.
+[11,14] Therefore, an increase in the population of elderly CDs patients with higher life expectancy has caused health-care professionals to shift the focus from issues of survival to improving QOL.
 Conducting a cross-sectional study on 426 elderly people, Robinson and Molzahn found that the most potent factors associated with QOL of aging ones were satisfaction with personal relationships, followed by health status and sexual activity.[15]
 Wang et al. in a community-based retrospective study of 412 men and 204 women over 65 years in Taiwan stated that: "lower stress and more daily activities among sexually active elderly ones suggest a connection between sexual activities and higher QOL."[16]

-Demographic changes in the world have caused an increase in the elderly population and therefore, increase in patients with chronic conditions.[14]
-According to the UN General Assembly (2011), the most common CDs include cardiovascular diseases, diabetes, cancers, and chronic respiratory diseases.[17,18] Aging increases the likelihood of developing one or more CDs.[19,20] According to the Center for Disease Control and Prevention Report (2011), about 80% of the elderly adults are suffering from one CD and approximately 50% of them are affected by two chronic health conditions.[19,21,22] In a study by Woo et al. on the people of South Korea, it was reported that 46.8% of the aged adults had been diagnosed with comorbidities.[23]
+Demographic changes in the world have caused an increase in the elderly population and therefore, increase in patients with chronic conditions.
+[14] According to the UN General Assembly (2011), the most common CDs include cardiovascular diseases, diabetes, cancers, and chronic respiratory diseases.
+[17,18] Aging increases the likelihood of developing one or more CDs.
+[19,20] According to the Center for Disease Control and Prevention Report (2011), about 80% of the elderly adults are suffering from one CD and approximately 50% of them are affected by two chronic health conditions.
+[19,21,22] In a study by Woo et al. on the people of South Korea, it was reported that 46.8% of the aged adults had been diagnosed with comorbidities.
+[23]